 Your book is a magnificent contribution to those who would preserve our American ideals.
 I think it ought to be compulsory reading in every public school in America.
 Senator William A. Langer, former Chairman, Judiciary Committee.

 Lt, General P. A. Del Valle, USMC (ret), says: I am impelled to write to you to express my admiration of your great service to the Nation in writing this truly magnificent book.
-No American who has taken the oath of allegiance can afford to miss it, and I heartily recommend it as an honest and courageous despeller of the fog of propaganda in which most minds seem to dwell.
+No American who has taken the oath of allegiance can afford to miss it, and I heartily recommend it as an honest and courageous dispeller of the fog of propaganda in which most minds seem to dwell.

-John Beaty… The author of The Iron Curtain Over America has written, or collaborated on, a dozen books.
-His texts ave been used in more than seven hundred colleges and universities, and his historical novel, Swords in he Dawn, published originally in New York, had London and Australian editions, and was adopted for state-wide use in the public schools of Texas.
+John Beaty… The author of The Iron Curtain Over America has written or collaborated on, a dozen books.
+His texts ave been used in more than seven hundred colleges and universities, and his historical novel, Swords in the Dawn, published originally in New York, had London and Australian editions and was adopted for state-wide use in the public schools of Texas.
 His education (M.A., University of Virginia; Ph.D., Columbia University; post-graduate study, University of Montpellier, France ), his travel in Europe and Asia, and his five years with the Military Intelligence Service in World War II rounded out the background for the reading and research (1946-1951) which resulted in The Iron Curtain Over America.

 To The Reader…